joesixpack/stakewars-III-challenges/5/README.md

 sudo journalctl -fu neard -o cat | grep INFO
 ```

+The node will be full synced when it is no longer downloading headers or blocks (they reach 100%):

-3. Once the node is fully synced, create a signing wallet for NEAR-CLI using this exact format "poolnamemoniker.shardnet.near" (without quotes) at https://wallet.shardnet.near.org/.
+Once the node is fully synced, create a signing wallet for NEAR-CLI using the moniker you picked earlier and in this exact format "moniker.shardnet.near" (without quotes) at https://wallet.shardnet.near.org/.

 Once that is done the keypair needs to be downloaded to your server via:

 ```
 near login